Medium-induced flavor conversion and kaon spectra in electron-ion collisions: Medium-induced flavor conversion in SIDIS

 where $\rho_A(y,b)$ is the Woods-Saxon nuclear density distribution which is normalized as $\int dy d^{2}b\rho_{A}(y,b)=A$.
 The jet transport parameter $\hat{q}$ along the propagation path of the struck quark is assumed to be proportional to the nuclear density, $\hat q(y,b)=\hat q_{0} \rho_{A}(y,b)/\rho_{A}(0,0)$, where $\hat q_{0}$ is the value of $\hat q$ at the center of the nucleus.
 With the {\it convoluted} initial conditions, we were able to describe the HERMES data on the hadron suppression \cite{Airapetian:2007vu} well and obtained $ \hat{q}_0= 0.020 \pm 0.005$ GeV$^2$/fm \cite{Wang:2009qb,Deng:2010xv,Chang:2014fba} from a $\chi^2$ fit.
 We will use the central value of $\hat{q}_0$ from this fit for all numerical calculations in this study.

 In search for a clear signal of the medium-induced flavor conversion in the final hadron spectra, we choose the charged strange meson $K^-$ since its constituent quarks ($s$ and $\bar u$) are not the same as any of the struck valence quarks ($u$ and $d$) of the target nucleus.
-In Fig.~\ref{fig1}, we show the vacuum FF's of different partons to $K^-$ as a function of the momentum fraction $z$.
-The vacuum FF's of the non-constituent quarks fall off exponentially at large $z$ and are much smaller than that of gluon and constituent quarks which are relatively flat.
+In Fig.~\ref{fig1}, we show the vacuum FF's of different partons to $K^-$ as a function of the momentum fraction $z$ from two different parameterizations.
+The first parameterization is by Hirai, Kumano and Nagai (HKN) \cite{HKN} which was used in the past for the study of final hadron suppression due to parton energy loss in cold nuclei \cite{Wang:2009qb,Deng:2010xv,Chang:2014fba}.
+However, HKN parameterization of FF's is known to describe poorly the proton and kaon spectra in SIDIS off a proton target \cite{Airapetian:2012ki} mainly because of the approximate SU(3) flavor symmetry imposed on the parameterization of kaon's FF's from the constituent quarks.
+As seen in Fig.~\ref{fig1}(b), the deFlorian-Sassot-Stratmann (DSS07) parametrization \cite{deFlorian:2007aj} do not have such flavor symmetry and can fit the $K^+$ spectra much better \cite{Airapetian:2012ki}.
+Neither of these two parameterizations can fit the $K^-$ spectra from HERMES SIDIS data perfectly, with HKN overpredicting while DSS07 underpredicting the HERMES data at intermediate and small $z$.
+We will use both parameterizations for our study here and consider the difference of the results as an overall theoretical uncertainty in addition to the errors in each parameterization.